3D Printing Service

 ASTM D648 (Method A)

 Our MJF 3D printing service offers a variety of finishes.
 Our standard is the As Printed finish, where parts are lightly blasted to remove the powder, resulting in a uniform finish with sharp edges and almost invisible layer lines.
-This process leaves parts with a matte, grainy texture.
+This leaves parts with a matte, grainy texture.
+Compare it with our other options below...

 Vibro Polishing